SirwanAfifi/sirwanafifi.github.io/_posts/2016-07-02-Delegates.md

 title: Delegates in C#
 tags: C# ASP.NET MVC
 ---
 Lately I have been studying some topics in C# in order to improve myself.
-I think [Delegate](https://msdn.microsoft.com/en-us/library/ms173171.aspx) is of one those topics that is a little bit difficult for beginners.
-So in this post I am going to make it a little bit clear for you.
+I think [Delegate](https://msdn.microsoft.com/en-us/library/ms173171.aspx) is one of those topics which is kinda difficult for beginners to initiate with.
+So, in order to make it clear how it works, I'm going to make some explanations in this post.

 ### What are Delegates?
-Delegate was introduced in C# 1, You can think of delegate simply being a placeholder for functions that will be called at some point in time.
-Assume that you want to declare a variable that references a method.
-In this case the varibale encapsulates some executable code, and you can invoke the variable just like an actual method.
-For doing so we need to create a delegate type.
+Delegate was introduced in C# 1.
+Think of it as a simply being a placeholder for functions that'll be called at some point in time.
+Assume you want to declare a variable that is a reference to a specific method.
+In this case, the variable encapsulates some executable code and you can invoke the variable just like an actual method.
+In doing so, we need to create a delegate

 ### Defining a Delegate
 Delegates are created using `delegate` keyword along with the function signature: